Report: If College Football Season is Canceled, NFL Will Play on Saturday

 “The league would need a one-year dispensation from the broadcast antitrust exemption, which allows the NFL to sell TV rights in a league-wide bundle but prevents the NFL from televising games on Friday or Saturday from Labor Day through early December.”

-On Saturday, the Mid-Atlantic Conference became the first Division I league to cancel its season due to the virus.
+On Saturday, the Mid-American Conference became the first Division I league to cancel its season due to the virus.

 Follow Dylan Gwinn on Twitter @themightygwinn